AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 11.1.
 Definitions:

 11.1.2.
-Unscheduled: Absences charged to sick leave or leave without pay that is not scheduled with at least 16 consecutive hours’ notice, including leaving before the end of the shift or being late for work.
-Provided, that leave protected by State or Federal Law will not be counted as unscheduled leave.
+Unscheduled: Absences that are not scheduled with at least sixteen (16) hours notice, including leaving before the end of the work shift or being late for work.
+Leave protected by State or Federal Law will not be counted as unscheduled leave.

 12. BEREAVEMENT LEAVE

 12.1.
-Department directors shall grant regular full-time employees up to three (3) days of bereavement leave with pay, to be used within a reasonable period of time, in the event of a death in the employee’s immediate family (as defined in the City’s Policy and including step parents, step children, and step siblings, domestic partners or immediate family members of a domestic partner) or any individual living in the employee’s household.
-If the employee provides proven travel of 300 miles or more an employee may use 5 days bereavement leave.
+Department Directors shall grant regular full-time employees up to three (3) days of bereavement leave with pay, to be used within a reasonable period of time, in the event of a death in the employee’s immediate family (as defined in the City’s Policy and including step parents, step children, and step siblings, domestic partners or immediate family members of a domestic partner) or any individual living in the employee’s household.
+If the employee provides proven travel of three hundred (300) miles or more an employee may use five (5) days bereavement leave.
 In extraordinary circumstances, additional time off may be requested and charged to sick leave, vacation, or compensatory time earned.

 12.3.
-If there is no sick leave available, the employee may use vacation leave or accrued compensatory time with the permission of the department director.
-Up to two (2) additional days of bereavement leave with pay may be available, with approval of department director.
+If there is no sick leave available, the employee may use vacation leave or accrued compensatory time with the permission of the Department Director.
+Up to two (2) additional days of bereavement leave with pay may be available, with approval of Department Director.
+The employee may also use vacation leave or accrued compensatory time with the permission of the employee’s supervisor.

 12.4.
 Employees who are permitted to attend the funeral or memorial service of a current coworker shall be allowed to take four (4) hours sick leave when such services are held during working hours; and as shift coverage allows, as determined by the Supervisor.